Q60 (New York City bus): MTA takeover

 On January 9, 2006, the MTA Bus Company took over the operations of the Green Lines routes, part of the city's takeover of all the remaining privately operated bus routes.
 Under the MTA in August 2007, overnight service on the Q60 was added.

 On November 1, 2008, over 20 stops along the Q60 route were eliminated.
 According to the MTA, this was to improve travel times and maintain 750 ft of space between bus stops as dictated by regulations.
 The changes led to complaints from local communities, due to many senior citizens who use the route.

 On April 19, 2010, alternate weekday daytime and evening Q60 buses began short-turning at Archer Avenue and Sutphin Boulevard, instead of continuing to South Jamaica.
 On June 27, 2010, the route was rerouted to stay on Jamaica Avenue instead of diverting to 139th Street and Archer Avenue on the way to Sutphin Boulevard to speed up service by traveling on a direct path on a commercial street.

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q60 bus would have terminated at Hunters Point, instead of crossing the East River.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.
 A revised plan was released in March 2022.
 As part of the new plan, the Q60 will not be modified except for the elimination of closely spaced bus stops.
+A final bus-redesign plan was released in December 2023.
+The Q60 would not be modified except for the elimination of closely spaced bus stops and the elimination of a turn near Queens Plaza.
+On December 17, 2024, addendums to the final plan were released.
+Among these, stop changes were made on the Q60.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q60 is part of Phase II, which began on August 31, 2025.